-So, imagine my surprise when I finally managed to get behind the wheel and discovered that I loved it.
-I was 23 at the time and a much better judge of, well, most everything, than when I was 16.
-(So, I’ll give you that, Dad.)
+I discovered I loved driving when I was 23.
 I thoroughly enjoyed the roar of an engine and the feeling of having an open highway right in front of me.

 Learning to drive a car is a right of passage—check!
 And I believe buying a car—the research, the hunt, the wheeling and dealing, the purchase—the whole process (and it is a process) is another significant grown-up milestone all its own.